paulwratt/pistol_Basic/examples/doom/readme.txt

 They are part of a video presentaion done by a Finnish programmer whose nickname is bisqwit.
 The original code and a link to the YouTube video can be found here: https://bisqwit.iki.fi/jutut/kuvat/programming_examples/portalrendering.html

+I added a block (7000-7100) that allow the use of the exact palette used in QBASIC, QuickBasic and QB64.